 The Land Department has picked up many accolades, notably the ‘Dubai Award for Excellence in Government Performance’ under the category of ‘The Best Government Department’, and first place in ‘Customers Satisfaction’ for four consecutive years, along with ‘Employee Satisfaction’ for the dedication of the team and diligence of its members in providing superior service to customers, which earned the Land Department’s reputation both locally and regionally.

 The Land Department is a member of many worldwide organisations, and is first department from the Gulf region to join global real estate representatives, as members and associations from the region.
-The Land Department solidified its achievements by obtaining the ISO Global Certificate 9001:2008 (Quality Management System) and ISO Global Certificate ISO 20000-1:2011 (Service management system requirements) and a certificate of environmental regulations and occupational health and safety.
+The Land Department solidified its achievements by obtaining the ISO Global Certificate 9001 (Quality Management System), ISO Global Certificate ISO 14000-1 (Environmental Management System), OHSAS 18001 (Occupational Health and Safety), and ISO Global Certificate ISO 20000-1 (Service management system requirements), ISO Global Certificate ISO 27000-1 (Information Security Management System) and ISO Global Certificate ISO 10000-2 (Customer Complain Management System).

 Real Estate Registration